What is Literacy?

 Literacy is viewed as a flexible group of skills and strategies that are closely linked to context and purpose.
 Contemporary views of literacy have moved beyond simple print literacy to encompass notions of active citizenship, new communications practices and information technologies, critical thinking and linguistic and cultural diversity.
 The multiplicity of literacy practices has led many educators to use the plural terms ‘literate practices’ and ‘multiliteracies’ to emphasise the diverse ways that we use the non-verbal, spoken, print, visual and multimodal communications practices of the world in which we live.

 One definition of literacy agreed to by State and Federal ministers (MCEETYA) in 1997 is:

-The Quality Teaching and Contemporary Practice Section provides support materials and courses for teachers in ACT schools.
+The Learning and Teaching Branch provides support materials and courses for teachers in ACT schools.
 Definitions and examples for the different approaches are given as a guide for your information and to use when programming.

 While information provided in the booklets describe the frameworks of the programs, it should be stressed that engaging in specific professional learning, dialogue and receiving on-going support is essential to embed these approaches.
-The Quality Teaching and Contemporary Practice Section offer specific professional learning workshops that address these programs.
-Information on these workshops can also be found on the Professional Learning and Events Calendar on ‘Activated’ or by contacting the Quality Teaching and Contemporary Practice Section on 6205 2047.
+The Learning and Teaching Branch offer specific professional learning workshops that address these programs.
+Information on these workshops can also be found on the Professional Learning and Events Calendar on ‘Activated’ or by contacting the Learning and Teaching Branch and 620 59346.